ADT Medical Alert System Review 2024, Tested and Reviewed

 Equipment

 I found the base unit on the Plus less medical-looking and clunky than the Basic system’s base unit.
 It looks more contemporary and has a display screen that shows important metrics, such as the device’s connectivity status and battery level.
-Also, for many older adults who live with hearing loss, the voice prompts are loud (as in, you’re able to hear from the other side of the house loud!).
+Also, for many older adults who live with hearing loss, the voice prompts are loud (as in, you can hear them from the other side of the house loud!).
 And you can always read the system’s status on the display screen as well.

 While the range between the help button and base unit is more extensive on the Plus system than the Basic system, its 600-foot range is still on the average-to-low side compared to other similar systems.
 Still, depending on the size of your yard or house, it may be all you need.
 And like the Basic system, the Plus includes temperature monitoring, an extra security feature.